xxoolm/LuaNode/LuaNode_Esp32/esp-idf/CONTRIBUTING.rst

 Legal Part
 ----------

-Before a contribution can be accepted, you will need to sign our `Contributor Agreement <http://esp-idf.readthedocs.io/en/latest/contributing.html>`_.
+Before a contribution can be accepted, you will need to sign our :doc:`contributor-agreement`.
 You will be prompted for this automatically as part of the Pull Request process.